STG + SJFF Present a "Silent Movie Mondays: Special Edition"

 Following the film, join composers/musicians Alicia Svigals and Donald Sosin, and film scholar Cynthia Walk of the Sunrise Foundation for Education and the Arts, for a CineClub community conversation in The Paramount Bar.

 Download this PDF with in-depth infomation about the film and score.

 SJFF Pass + 8-Pack purchases are valid for the show.
-8-Pack ticket(s) must be redeemed: by emailing firstname.lastname@example.org, by calling the box office 206-388-0833, or at the box office day-of-show.
+8-Pack ticket(s) must be redeemed: by contacting us at email@example.com or 206-388-0833, or at the SJFF box office day-of-show.
 Individual tickets are purchased through STG.
 Please note that additional fees apply to STG online purchases throug Ticketmaster, and are not charged when you visit STG in person.
 STG offices are a walkup service only and do not sell tickets by phone or have access to information on ticket availability by phone.
 FAQ can be found on STG website.

 Violinist/composer Alicia Svigals is the world’s leading klezmer fiddler and a founder of the Grammy-winning Klezmatics.
 She has worked with violinist Itzhak Perlman, the Kronos Quartet, playwrights Tony Kushner and Eve Ensler, poet Allen Ginsburg, Robert Plant and Jimmy Page of Led Zeppelin, Debbie Friedman and Chava Albershteyn.
 Svigals was awarded a Foundation for Jewish Culture commission for her original score to the 1918 film The Yellow Ticket, and is a MacDowell fellow.